- What is Digital Risk Management?

 - What-if schedule will delay by one (1) week or one (1) month?

 - Which risk impact most to overall schedule?

-Cost is the main driver for making decision.
-It’s the key factor that make happy or unhappy the management.
+Cost is the main driver for making decisions.
+It’s the key factor that makes the management happy or unhappy.
 Business is all about monetary benefits.
 Class 5 cost estimate is developed during project initiation.
 Typical ranges for Class 5 cost estimate as per AACE can be ± 50% or ±100%.
 Uncertainty is high and confidence level is low.
 Therefore, it is necessary to consider all fixed and variable costs including overheads.
 Apply uncertainty and risk to model cost using probability distribution.

 Risk management, especially the quantitative risk analysis is missing part in software project development.
 More focus on reactive approach that is issue and incident management than a proactive approach risk management.
-In recent days as technology evolving and companies are transitioning to digital world. i.e. digital transformation need of quantitative risk management is evident.
+In recent days, as technology evolving and companies are transitioning to digital world, i.e. It’s essential to perform quantitative risk management for digital transformation.
 Throughout the software development life cycle (SDLC).
-There are many sources of uncertainties and risks that can leading to schedule delay and cost overrun.
+There are many sources of uncertainties and risks that can lead to schedule delays and cost overrun.